pearlyzh/BrainWar_WinAPI/ReadMe.txt

-Hey gus nice to see you
+Hey guys nice to see you
 - IDE: Microsoft Visual Studio 2013
 - Microsoft Windows 10